SketchUp/sketchup-ruby-api-tutorials/README.md

 If you are working on you own examples you want to contribute back via a Pull Request you can use `Examples.reload` while you work to reload all the files.

+# Development Guides

+Also make sure to check out the [Wiki section](https://github.com/SketchUp/sketchup-ruby-api-tutorials/wiki) for guides on how to setup your project for extension development, IDE setup and more.